 Have you ever had feedback coming at you through multiple channels, like email, Slack messages, and jotted-down notes?
 It’s a lot to keep track of, which sometimes leads to important ideas getting lost in the shuffle.

 Review 360 eliminates this problem by keeping all review comments together in one place.
 No more wasting time searching Slack threads and your inbox trying to track down that wording change from Jeffrey in Accounting.

 2. It’s easy to access the course

 For reviewers who aren’t comfortable with technology, the more steps it takes to access your course the more likely you’ll need to help them along the way.
-And if they can’t see the course unless they download an app or create a login, that’s yet another technology hurdle you and your reviewers will need to overcome.
+And if they can’t see the course unless they download an app or have a paid subscription, that’s yet another technology hurdle you and your reviewers will need to overcome.

 Have a new draft of the course to share?
 You’ll be relieved to know you can publish updates to that exact same review URL.
 So there’s no need to send a new link each time you make changes to the course.

 3. And it’s easy to leave feedback too